The PArting Gift

 In 2014 JavaScript was still finding its feet as a backend technology.
 NodeJS existed.
 The npm ecosystem had roughly 300,000 packages.
 But production reliability was uneven, enterprise adoption was thin, and the honest assessment of most experienced architects was that JavaScript as an enterprise backend backbone was visionary — possibly correct — but not yet ready.

 I was at Sunnybrook Health Sciences working on a hospital application when the team hit a wall.
-We needed a JavaScript library to connect to Sybase SQL — the database the application depended on.
+We needed a JavaScript library to connect to Sybase SQL, the database the application depended.
 I tested every candidate I could find.
 Two or three libraries.
-None worked cleanly.
-Each required significant tuning, produced unreliable results under load, or failed in ways that would not be acceptable in a production clinical environment.
+None worked.
+It’s not just that they didn’t work well; they didn’t work at all.
+Some could be made to work a little bit by uninstalling, reinstalling, pre-installing different libraries, over and over again, in versions 12, 12, 13, 14 etc.

 The architect’s proposed solution was to build our own.

-I told him that was not possible.
+I told him that was not ridiculous.
 Not with this team.
 Not in this timeline.
 We were working with developers who had picked up JavaScript on the way to the interview.
 Building a custom database driver — a piece of infrastructure requiring deep expertise in both Sybase’s Tabular Data Stream protocol and the Node runtime — was not a sprint task or even a quarter task.
-It was months of specialized work that the most experienced JavaScript teams in the world would approach carefully.
-We were not that team.
+It was years of specialized work that the most experienced JavaScript teams in the world would approach carefully.
+We were not that team, not even close.

 He disagreed.
-The following week, when his favourite agency became available to deliver the news, I was let go.
+The following week, when his favourite agency became available to deliver the news (the agent was on vacation), I was let go.

 I kept looking anyway.